zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 The solution to the Riemann problem typically involves three distinct wave structures moving away from the initial discontinuity:
 ![A plot of the solution to the Riemann problem at a specific point in time.
 It illustrates the distinct wave pattern that forms from an initial discontinuity, with labels pointing to the three main components: a left-moving rarefaction wave, a central contact discontinuity, and a right-moving shock wave.](/blogs/01_intro_to_cfd_compressible/screenshot_solution_animation.png "width=600")
-Understanding the behaviour of these waves is the foundation for developing more sophisticated and accurate Riemann solvers.
+Understanding the behavior of these waves is the foundation for developing more sophisticated and accurate Riemann solvers.
 Prof. Toro's book [1] is an excellent and complete guide to support you on that journey 👍.

 ## We have come a long way from the first little whorl, even without viscosity